 3. FHA Loans

 An FHA loan is backed by the Federal Housing Administration (FHA) and must be issued by an FHA-approved lender.
-FHA loans were created by the government during the Great Depression as a way to stimulate the housing market, make it easier for homebuyers to qualify for a loan and to reduce risk for lenders.
+FHA loans were created by the government during the Great Depression as a way to stimulate the housing market, make it easier for buyers to qualify for a home loan and to reduce risk for lenders.
 Nowadays, FHA loans are most commonly issued to first-time homebuyers because of the reduced qualification requirements.
 They’re designed to make housing accessible for anyone who might not otherwise qualify for a conventional loan.

 FHA loans are structured for anyone with high debt-to-income ratios and low credit scores.
 These loans generally require a minimum credit score of 580, but you may be able to qualify with a lower score if you are able to put down at least a 10 percent downpayment.